-Figure 6- 11.
-System Log Server window - Add
+Figure 6-12.
+Configure System Log Server - Add

 Parameter Description Index Syslog server settings index (1-4).
 Server IP The IP address of the Syslog server.
 Severity This drop-down menu allows you to select the level of messages that will be sent.
 The options are Warning , Informational , and All .
 Facility Some of the operating system daemons and processes have been assigned Facility values.
 Processes and daemons that have not been explicitly assigned a Facility may use any of the "local use" facilities or they may use the "user-level" Facility.
-Those Facilities that have been designated are shown in the following: Bold font means the facility values that the Switch currently now.
+Those Facilities that have been designated are shown in the following: Bold font indicates the facility values that the Switch is currently employing.
 Numerical Facility Code

 0 kernel messages

 1 user-level messages

 2 mail system

 3 system daemons

 4 security/authorization messages

 5 messages generated internally by syslog line printer subsystem

 7 network news subsystem

 8 UUCP subsystem

 9 clock daemon

 10 security/authorization messages

 11 FTP daemon

 12 NTP subsystem

 13 log audit

 14 log alert

+15 clock daemon

+16 local use 0 (local0)

+17 local use 1 (local1)

-15clock daemon16local use 0 (local0)17local use 1 (local1)18local use 2 (local2)
+18 local use 2 (local2)

 19 local use 3 (local3)

 20 local use 4 (local4)

 21 local use 5 (local5)

 22 local use 6 (local6)

 23 local use 7 (local7)

 UDP Port (514 or 6000-65535) Type the UDP port number used for sending Syslog messages.
-The default is 0.
+The default is 514.

-Status Choose Enabled or Disabled to activate or deactivate.
+Status Choose Enable ed or Disabled to activate or deactivate.